daigazi/RepData_PeerAssessment1/PA1_template.md

-## Are there differences in activity patterns between weekdays and weekends?
+## 5.Are there differences in activity patterns between weekdays and weekends?

-### 1 .Create a new factor variable in the dataset with two levels – “weekday” and “weekend” i
+### 5.1 .Create a new factor variable in the dataset with two levels – “weekday” and “weekend” i

 ```r
 library(lubridate)